OfficialBeatzcoin/tronsr-template/TEAM.md

 ## Technology Director - Neil Gordon

 Plans, organizes and executes all information technology functions within VibraVid Inc. and BeatzCoin.
 Develops new technical solutions and conducts maintenance of existing applications to meet customer requirements.

-## Human Resources Manager - Mike Patraw

-Preparing or updating employment records related to hiring, transferring, promoting, and terminating.
-Explaining human resources policies, procedures, laws, and standards to new and existing employees.
-Ensuring new hire paperwork is completed and processed.

 ## Lead DevOps Engineer - Tyler Engelhardt